-Employment of business and financial operations occupations is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations, adding about 750,400 new jobs.
+Employment of business and financial operations occupations is projected to grow 7 percent over the next ten years, faster than the average for all occupations, adding about 591,800 new jobs.
 Globalization, a growing economy, and a complex tax and regulatory environment are expected to continue to lead to strong demand for accountants and auditors.
 In addition, increasing usage of data and market research in order to understand customers and product demand, and to evaluate marketing strategies, will lead to growing demand for market research analysts.

 Accountants and auditors prepare and examine financial records.
 They ensure that financial records are accurate and that taxes are paid properly and on time.
 Accountants and auditors assess financial operations and work to help ensure that organizations run efficiently.